vilcabamba-ecuador/vilcabamba-ecuador.github.io/README.md

 [Hospitals paid to list deaths as COVID-virus](https://www.organiclifestylemagazine.com/cdc-admits-finacial-hospital-incentives-drove-up-covid-19-death-rates)

 [Whistleblower Nurse: CDC Protocol 'Is Killing Covid Patients' (Video)](https://rairfoundation.com/whistleblower-nurse-cdc-protocol-is-killing-covid-patients-video/)
-*COMMENT*:  It turns out hospitals and their workers are just as dumb and greedy as you.
+*comment*:  It turns out hospitals and their workers are just as dumb and greedy as you.

 ## Find out about the man who leads all you mask-wearers and vaccinators -Anthony Fauci-
 [The nephew of America's greatest modern President -John F. Kennedy- wrote a  book